dermotduffy/frigate-hass-card/README.md

 the custom [Frigate card action](#frigate-card-action) to trigger Frigate card changes.

-**Note:** The card itself obviously relies on human interactions to function (e.g. `tap` on the menu should activate that button, `tap` on a gallery thumbnail should open that piece of media, etc).
+**Note:** The card itself obviously relies on user interactions to function (e.g. `tap` on the menu should activate that button, `tap` on a gallery thumbnail should open that piece of media, etc).
 These internal actions are executed _also_, which means that a card-wide `tap` action probably isn't that useful as